SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/edit-privacy-confirmation-email.md

 ## Edit the default template

 1. Go to Settings and maintenance and click on **Lists**.
-Find the Email template list and the template for “Privacy confirmation e-mail”.
+Find the Email template list and the template for "Privacy confirmation e-mail".

 2. Double click to open the **Edit list item** dialog where you can change the name, description and so on.